kyletolle/the-mechanism-collection/index.md

 scarred skin.
 When she splits open her hide and eats the eaters.

+And then may she become animated in a way that not even we can.

 The ashes will be stirred in the wind as she rolls from her bed and shakes off our sloughing carcasses.
 She will spit the Song from her mouth and quench the filth which steal her